KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 [kamran@kworkhorse ~]$
 ```

-Notice that my default .kube/config lists two clusters, one of them is production cluster for a client.
+Notice that my default `.kube/config` file lists two clusters, one of them is production cluster for a client.
 I don't want to lose this configuration.

 ```
 [kamran@kworkhorse ~]$ kubectl config get-contexts